The Angriest Man in Brooklyn

 The Angriest Man in Brooklyn is a 2014 American comedy-drama film directed by Phil Alden Robinson, and starring Robin Williams, Mila Kunis, Peter Dinklage, and Melissa Leo.
 It is a remake of the 1997 Israeli film The 92 Minutes of Mr. Baum, written and directed by Assi Dayan.
 The film follows an angry, bitter man whose doctor tells him that he has a brain aneurysm and has only 90 minutes to live.
 As the patient races around the city trying to right his wrongs, the doctor attempts to find him and take him to a hospital.
 The film was released in a limited release and through video on demand on May 23, 2014, by Lionsgate.
-This is the final film starring Williams to be released during his lifetime.
+It was the final film starring Williams to be released during his lifetime.

 Plot

 Stuck in Brooklyn traffic while on his way to a doctor appointment, Henry Altmann's car is suddenly struck by a taxi, propelling him into a rage he then unleashes on the taxi driver.

 Arriving at a Brooklyn hospital, Dr. Sharon Gill is covering for Henry's usual doctor (with whom she is having an affair).
 Examining scans of his brain, she informs him that he has a brain aneurysm with a poor prognosis.
 He erupts, throwing insults at Sharon and demanding that she tell him how long he has to live.
 She tries to dodge the question, but Henry is persistent.
 Panicking, Sharon sees a magazine cover that says 90 minutes and blurts that out.
 Henry leaves, irate.

 Talking with another doctor, Sharon realizes the consequences of her actions: she will surely be fired and lose her license.
 She resolves to find Henry and put him into immediate care.

 Henry arrives at his family law firm, storming into a meeting between his brother Aaron and clients.
 He asks what a hypothetical client with only ninety minutes to live should do, and someone replies that he would make love to his wife one last time.
 Henry rushes home to his estranged wife, Bette, but catches her having an affair with their neighbor.
 Meanwhile, Sharon learns that Henry's case is serious enough that he could potentially die at any minute.

 Sharon arrives at Henry's office, where she tells Aaron of his brother's diagnosis.
 He tells her that Henry was once a kind, happy man, but became embittered after the death of his son Peter two years prior.
 Meanwhile, Henry makes more stops on his quest for redemption, including attempting to contact his surviving son, Tommy.
 He had disapproved of his son's choice to become a professional dancer, creating a rift.
 He makes a recording, telling Tommy that he loves him, but flies into a rage halfway through and passes out.